-All other registration types must be submitted by Friday, December 23, 2022 to be considered complete.
+All registration documents must be submitted by Friday, January 31, 2025 to be considered complete.

-If you have any questions about how to register, please do not hesitate to contact us at (202)833-2210 or japanbowl@jaswdc.org so that we can assist you with your registration.
+If you have any questions about how to register, please do not hesitate to contact us at japanbowl@jaswdc.org or (202) 833-2210 so that we can assist you with your registration.